 If you need help filling out the NACAC fee waiver form or run into any issues, NACAC provides its own helpful list of steps to fill out the form and even has its own FAQ for any questions you may have while filling it out.

 If, by chance, your prospective college(s) do not allow any of the fee waivers we’ve listed out so far, there are other ways you can go about getting your application fees waived.

 If this happens to you, you should first contact the colleges directly (through email, calling, etc.) and ask (1) if they accept application fee waivers and (2) what type or form of fee waiver they would prefer.

 Although uncommon, some universities allow applicants to write a letter of request for a fee waiver instead of filling out a form.
 In your letter, you should include: why you want to attend that university, your future goals, your financial situation (the hardships that would qualify you for a fee waiver), your family’s annual income, how many people live in your household, and contact information for both yourself and your counselor.
-For an example of a fee waiver letter of request, check out this site.
+Here’s an example of a fee waiver letter of request.

 How can I use my college application fee waivers?

 Now, for the most important part – putting your fee waivers to use!
 The processes differ depending on what platform you’re using, so we’ll go over each individually.